Charles H. Morris Center

 The Charles H. Morris Center is SMF’s premier club-style venue.
 Flexible seating accommodates dance parties, concerts and cabaret performances.
-Craft beer, wine and beverage service is available.
+Craft beer, wine and non-alcoholic beverages are available.
 On-site parking is limited.

-Located at the Savannah Civic Center, the Johnny Mercer Theater holds just over 2,500 patrons, making it SMF’s largest venue.
+Located at the Savannah Civic Center, the Johnny Mercer Theatre has a capacity of just over 2,500, making it SMF’s largest reserved seating venue.
 Beer, wine and non-alcoholic beverages are available in the lobby.
 On-site parking is available.

 The Lucas Theatre is one of SMF’s primary performance halls with seating for over 1,200 patrons.
 Beer, wine and non-alcoholic beverages are available in the lobby.
 Parking is limited to city-operated garages and on-street spaces.

 North Garden Assembly Room at Ships of the Sea Museum